-- 4.1 We support improvements in industry practice by identifying and investigating systemic issues - 4.2 A systemic issue is one that has or is likely to have a negative effect on a number of consumers, including about: - (a) members' systems, policies, processes or practices; - (b) repeated non-compliance by a member with the law, regulatory requirements or good industry practice; and - (c) widespread issues driving complaints, which may arise from general industry practices, gaps in consumer awareness or the broader regulatory and telecommunications operating landscape.
+- 4.1 We support improvements in industry practice by identifying and investigating systemic issues. - 4.2 A systemic issue is one that has or is likely to have a negative effect on a number of consumers or a particular type of consumer, including about: - (a) members' systems, policies, processes, or practices; - (b) repeated conduct by a member that indicates potential non-compliance with the law, regulatory requirements, or good industry practice; and - (c) widespread issues driving complaints, which may arise from general industry practices, gaps in consumer awareness, or the broader regulatory and telecommunications operating landscape.